JasonBock/PartiallyApplied/docs/Quickstart.md

 ## What is Partial Function Application?

-Before we start using PartiallyApplied, let's cover what "partial function application", or "PAF", is.
-A fairly formal definition [exists](https://en.wikipedia.org/wiki/Partial_application), and we encourage you to read this, but at the end of the day, PAF generates a new method with some of the parameters bound to specific values.
-For example, let's say you had this simple mathematical function:
+Before we start using PartiallyApplied, let's cover what "partial function application", or "PFA", is.
+A fairly formal definition [exists](https://en.wikipedia.org/wiki/Partial_application), and we encourage you to read this, but at the end of the day, PFA generates a new method with some of the parameters bound to specific values.
+For example, let's say you had this mathematical function:
 ```
 f(x, y) -> (3 * (x ^ 2)) + (4 * y) + 3
 ```